 He stomped his foot.

-The flaming fragments shot across the battlefield like meteors.
+With a flick of Fenix's fingers, the flaming fragments shot across the battlefield like meteors.

 "It's getting hard to see, but Fenix just unleashed something like a meteor shower!
 I've never seen anything like it!" the announcer yelled.